 There are many forms of disability including invisible disability.
-These few pages on the Burning Nights CRPS Support website that are dedicated to disability are mainly concerning Complex Regional Pain Syndrome (CRPS/RSD) and persistent pain.
+These few pages on the Burning Nights CRPS Support website are dedicated to disability.
+In addition they are mostly concerning Complex Regional Pain Syndrome (CRPS/RSD) and persistent pain.

 You will find in this part of the website we have split it up into 4 separate disability sections.
 These are:

-This page is about both good and bad examples of disability access around the UK including shops, restaurants, music venues, cinemas, bars, hotels etc.
+This page is about both good and bad examples of disability access around the UK.
+Thisincludes shops, restaurants, music venues, cinemas, bars, hotels etc.

 Do you have a disability access story either good or bad?
 If so please do get in touch and we can include it onto the web page.
 On there you can find 2 stories both good; 1 for a venue and the other for a pub.
 The page also helps you understand how to get better disability access in your areas and what you can do to help.

 Also in this disability access section we have some more great information about ‘Getting Around With A Disability’.
 For example the disabled person’s railcard or the National Express Disabled Coachcard.
 Or furthermorewhere to get information about your Blue Badge and more!

 We have also included information on having Fun, Fun, Fun as a disabled person.
 Such as when you go out to the cinema or having days out and all the concessions that are available.
 If you don’t ask you don’t get!

 This page discusses how attitudes towards disability especially invisible disabilities such as CRPS/RSD.
 Do you get anyone staring or leaving notes on your car saying “Don’t park in a disabled space, you’re not disabled!”
 If so this is the space to let us know!

 How do you personally deal with critical stares and comments?
 Are you calm and polite or do you give back as you get?
 Help others to understand how to deal with public attitudes towards invisible disability.